 9. Idle cars are the gas station’s workshop

 Unless you’re in traffic, turn off your car when you’re not on the move.
-If you’re waiting for passengers, in line for your daily cup of coffee or simply running some quick errands, you’ll save gas money by turning of the car rather than letting it idle.
+If you’re waiting for passengers or in line for your daily cup of coffee, you’ll save gas money by turning off the car rather than letting it idle.

 10. Don’t put junk in your car trunk